Brendansbartlett/Brendansbartlett/README.md

 - 👋 Hi, I’m @Brendansbartlett
-- 👀 I’m interested in Softwware Engineering and creating applications
+- 👀 I’m interested in Softwware Engineeringand and Cyber Security
-- 🌱 I’m currently learning Full-Stack Developing including HTML, CSS, Javascript, React,
+- 🌱 I’m currently learning Cloud Computing from WGU and focusing on AWS, Azure and Comptia certifications
-- 💞️ I’m looking to collaborate on Cybersecurity
+- 💞️ I’m looking to collaborate on Cyber Security
-- 📫 How to reach me LinkedIn @Brendan Bartlett Data Analyst | Cyber Operations Specialist
+- 📫 How to reach me LinkedIn https://www.linkedin.com/in/brendan-s-bartlett/

 <!---
 Brendansbartlett/Brendansbartlett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.